What is Canine Socialization and Enrichment?

 Why Socialization & Enrichment Matter (The Numbers)

-In short: Training teaches commands, but CSE teaches calm adaptability.
-Together, they complement each other — but CSE is the foundation every urban dog needs.
+In short, training teaches commands.
+CSE teaches calm adaptability.
+They complement one another — but in city life, CSE is the foundation every urban dog needs.